When a friend inspired her to launch her own business

 Courtesy Amber HaglerAmber Hagler's father was due to have brain surgery and her nerves were getting the best of her.
+(Don't miss these 8 silent signs of brain tumors.)
 When she asked strangers to cheer her up, she didn't expected the outpour.

 When a teacher took over for parents who couldn't